Parliamentary.ai

 Overview

-This bill mandates that water companies in England and Wales must inform customers aged 75 and over of the cheapest available water tariff and, upon request, switch them to that tariff.
+This bill mandates that water companies in England and Wales must inform customers aged 75 and over of the cheapest available water tariff and switch them to that tariff upon request.
 The aim is to ensure that elderly customers are not paying more than necessary for their water services.

 Description

-The Water Companies (Minimum Tariffs) Bill compels water companies to proactively inform customers aged 75 or older about the cheapest available water tariff suited to their payment method.
-This notification must occur at least annually.
-Customers can request a switch to this cheapest tariff.
-The water company is exempted from providing this information if they know the customer is under 75 or if the customer requests not to receive it.
+This bill, the Water Companies (Minimum Tariffs) Bill, legally requires water companies to proactively inform their customers aged 75 or older about the cheapest available water tariff.
+This notification must be provided at least annually.
+Companies must also transfer customers over 75 to the cheapest tariff if they request it.
+However, the companies are exempt from sending this information if they know the customer is under 75, or if the customer explicitly requests not to receive it.
+The bill applies only to England and Wales and comes into effect two months after its passing.

 Government Spending